jackalakalaka/IME/README.md

         - This class represents an immutable pixel.
       - **Class MockPixel**
         - Simulates a pixel for the more simplistic testing of Image and IMEModel classes.
 Simplifies pixel construction and assertion.
+  - Package _factory_:
+    - **Class IMEModelFactory**
+        - Creates a new IMEModel implementation object.
+  - Package _view_:
+    - **Interface IMEView**
+      - Interface for rendering messages and possibly eventually for displaying images.
+      - **Class IMEViewImpl**
+            - Implementation of an image viewer.
 ### Test Code
 ## Image License
 Title: "Goat Mammal Cute Animal Domestic Farm Funny"